Find out what it means to Encounter Lent with these theological and scriptural reflections.

 Once your CRS Rice Bowls have arrived, you’ll want to plan a fun and creative way to distribute them.
 Consider enlisting youth from your parish to pass them out on Ash Wednesday or the Sunday before.

-There are 40 days between Ash Wednesday and Easter Sunday, and CRS Rice Bowl offers resources for each one of them-and for everyone in your parish.
+There are 40 days between Ash Wednesday and Easter Sunday, and CRS Rice Bowl offers resources for each one of them — and for everyone in your parish.
+Find all of our CRS Rice Bowl resources for parishes below and throughout our website.

 - Families: Visit our Family Page to find resources — like our Lenten Kit for Families — to bring Lent to life in the home.